 Forsyth is a very small city located in the state of Georgia.
 With a population of 4,130 people and four constituent neighborhoods, Forsyth is the 185th largest community in Georgia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Forsyth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Forsyth is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Forsyth who work in sales jobs (22.87%), food service (10.14%), and office and administrative support (9.70%).
+Overall, Forsyth is a city of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Forsyth who work in office and administrative support (16.03%), teaching (13.12%), and sales jobs (12.11%).

 Being a small city, Forsyth does not have a public transit system used by locals to get to and from work.

-The per capita income in Forsyth in 2010 was $17,881, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $71,524 for a family of four.
-Forsyth also has one of the higher rates of people living in poverty in the nation, with 37.10% of its population below the federal poverty line.
+The per capita income in Forsyth in 2018 was $29,322, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $117,288 for a family of four.
+However, Forsyth contains both very wealthy and poor people as well.

 Forsyth is an extremely ethnically-diverse city.
 The people who call Forsyth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forsyth residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Forsyth include English, German, European, and Swedish.
+Important ancestries of people in Forsyth include German, English, Irish, Scots-Irish, and Polish.

 The most common language spoken in Forsyth is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Polish and Langs. of India.